hungcq/knowledge-repo/wip/the-molecule-of-more.md

   - Dopamine rush comes:
     - When what happens is better than expected
     - There is a possibility of it
+- Peripersonal vs extrapersonal things:
+  - Peripersonal: up close, in direct contact, focused on the present moment
+  - Extrapersonal: at a distance, thinking abstractly, focused on the future
-- Brain deals with within reach things (peripersonal) & out of reach things (extrapersonal) in dif ways
+- Brain deals with peripersonal &extrapersonal in dif ways
 - H&N chemicals give pleasure from sensation & emotion from peripersonal space
 - Getting things in extrapersonal space requires effort, time & planning
 - -> Dopamine exercise control when brain is engaged with extrapersonal space: to maximize resources in the future, to pursuit better things